GiGurra/snail/README.md

 A high-throughput networking library prototype focusing on TCP communication with request-response patterns.
-The goal (which is mostly achieved) is to be capable of sending and receiving request-responses at a rate of 100 million request-responses (real/non hardcoded messages) per second on a single server (loopback ;) ).
+The goal (which is mostly achieved) is to be capable of sending and receiving request-responses at a rate of 100 million request-responses (real/non hardcoded messages) per second on a single desktop computer (loopback ;) ).

 While this library and README is focused on TCP communication, the implementation is modular and its usefulness is not specific to TCP - I just chose it as the first use-case.
 The library is designed to be cherry-picked from for other